braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/nift.md

 ## Integration

-### Step 1: Connect to Braze within Nift
+### Step 1: Connect to Braze in Nift

-Visit your [Nift Dashboard][2] and select **Integrations** under **Account**.
+Visit your [Nift dashboard][2], navigate to **Accounts** > **Integrations** > **Braze**, and click **Connect**.

-Next, scroll down to find **Braze** in the list of services and click **Connect**.

 ### Step 2: Add Braze credentials

-On the **Link your Braze Account** page, provide your Braze REST API key and select your Braze Endpoint, which will depend on the Braze URL for [your instance]({{site.baseurl}}/api/basics/#endpoints).
+On the **Link your Braze Account** page, provide your Braze REST API key and select your Braze endpoint, which will depend on the Braze URL for [your instance]({{site.baseurl}}/api/basics/#endpoints).

+You can change the customer ID parameter name in the referral link sent to your customers.
+Nift will use this to mark your customers as processed in Braze when they have selected a gift from one of our brands.

+Click **Link Account**.

 !["Nift service integration page prompting the user for the Braze API key and Braze dashboard URL.][5]

-Click **Link Account**.

-### Step 3: Braze settings
+## Using the integration

-When your customer uses the referral link on this page and selects a gift from one of our brands, we will mark them as processed in Braze.
+To use the integration, distribute the referral link in your messaging.
+When your customer uses the referral link and selects a gift from one of our brands, Nift will mark them as processed in Braze.

-!["Nift Braze Settings page after successfulling linking Nift and Braze.][6]

-## Customization

-On the Braze **Settings** page in Nift, you can change the customer ID parameter name in the referral link sent to your customers.
-We use this to mark your customers as processed in Braze when they have selected a gift from one of our brands.
+After integrating with Braze, Nift will automatically push events to the existing customer Braze record with the following data:

+- Event name: `nift_processed`
+- Time: The time the customer selected/used the gift

 [1]: {{site.baseurl}}/developer_guide/rest_api/basics/#endpoints
 [2]: https://www.gonift.com/users/sign_in